 One of the simplest way to catch up on lost super contributions, is to make additional contributions to super along the way.
 Small amounts over longer periods of time may be easier to commit to, for example, making additional contributions may be enough to narrow the gap caused by taking time out for the workforce.

-If you are getting closer to retirement, you may consider maximising the amount you are contributing each year in concessional contributions up to the $25,000 limit.
+If you are getting closer to retirement, you may consider maximising the amount you are contributing each year in concessional contributions up to the $27,500 limit (or higher if you have previous unused concessional cap amounts).
 Keep in mind, however that any contribution you do make to super will be preserved, and unable to be accessed until you meet a condition of release from super.
 Most commonly this would be reaching your preservation age and then retiring.
 In addition, it’s worth considering if you are in an appropriate super fund, which meets your needs, including the level of insurance cover you have and whether you may reduce this if you no longer need it.
 Consider the fee structure of the super fund and also pay attention to how your super is being invested, for example - if you have a long time until retirement, you may benefit from increasing your exposure to growth assets.

 Three tips to closing the super gap